-Thirty-Ninth Annual General Meeting - Thursday, September 30, 2021
+Fourteenth Annual General Meeting - Thursday, March 30, 2023

 Name of the Member(s):

 Registered Address:

 Email:

 Folio No. /Client ID:

-I/We, being the Member (s) ofshares of the above named Company, appoint hereby
+I/We, being the Member (s) ofshares of the above named Company, hereby appoint

 1. Name: Email Id:

 Address:

 Signature:, or failing him/her

 2. Name: Email Id:

 Address:

 Signature:, or failing him/her

 3. Name: Email Id:

 Address:

-Signature:, or failing him/her • • • • • • • • • • • • • • • • • • • •
+Signature:, or failing him/her

-as my/our proxy to attend and vote (on a poll) for me/us and on my/our behalf at the TN Ninth Annual General Meeting of the Members of the Company to be held on Thur September 30, 2021 at $2:00$ p.m. at $9^{th}$ Floor, Vaibhav Chambers, Opposite Income Tax Ba rsday,

-Kurla Complex, Bandra (East), Mumbai - 400051 and at any adjournment thereof in respect of such resolutions as are indicated below:
+as my/our proxy to attend and vote (on a poll) for me/us and on my/our behalf at the Fourtieth Annual General Meeting of the Members of the Company to be held on Thursday , March 30 , 2023 at 2:00 p.m. at 9 th Floor, Vaibhav Chambers, Opposite Income Tax Bandra- Kurla Complex, Bandra (East), Mumbai - 400051 and at any adjournment thereof in respect of such resolutions as are indicated below:

 Res.
-Resolution Voting (Optional) No. Ordinary Business For Against Abstain 1.
-Adoption of Audited Financial Statement of the Company for the financial year ended March 31, 2021 together with the Board's Report and the Report of Auditors' thereon.
-2. Appointment of director in place of Mr. Krishna Kumar Pittie (DIN: 00023052), who retires by rotation and, being eligible, offers himself for re-appointment.
-3. Appointment of Mr. Satish Sharma (DIN: 01603829), as Whole Time Director of the Company for the tenure of 5 Years from June 30, 2021 to June 29, 2026.
+Resolution Voting g (Optional) No. Ordinary Business For Against Abstain l.
+Adoption of Audited Financial Statement of the Company forthe financial year ended March 31, 2022 together with the Board's Report and the Report of Auditors' thereon.
+FOI Agamst Abstani 2.
+Appointment of director in place of Mr. Krishna Kumar Pittie (DIN: 00023052), who retires by rotation and, being eligible, offers himself for re-appointment. i.
+Appointment of Statutory Auditors caused by causal vacany due to resignation of Messrs.
+Taori Sandeep & Associates

-Signed this aay or 2021 Signature of shareholder Affix revenue stamp
+Signed this day of 2023 Affix revenue

+Signature of shareholder stamp

-Signature of Proxy holder(s) Signature of Proxy holder(s) Signature of Proxy holder(s)
+Signature of Proxy holder(s Signature of Provy holder(s) Signature of Proxy ho older(s)